lhotari/pulsar-issue-6054-repro/README.md

 Repro case for [apache/pulsar#6054](https://github.com/apache/pulsar/issues/6054)

+## Repro scenario

+There are 3 topics:
+* random1-in
+* random2-in
+* random3-in

+And 2 functions:
+* random1, input topic: random1-in, output topic: random2-in
+* random2, input topic: random2-in, output topic: random3-in

+These functions use the [RandomFilterFunction](random-filter-function/src/main/java/com/github/lhotari/pulsar/RandomFilterFunction.java) implementation that sends the input to the output topic with a given probability (0.5 by default).

+`pulsar-perf produce` is used to feed the random1-in topic. `pulsar-perf consume` is used to consume messages from the random3-in topic.

 ## Deploying the function chain

 Make sure that pulsar-admin is in the PATH and that Pulsar connection setting are configured in `conf/client.conf` (under the Pulsar installation directory).